rhine3/audiomoth-guide/guide.md

 * Before you consider your data transfer complete, check to make sure that all of the expected folders have been created and they are of the expected size and number of recordings.

+### Metadata management
 It is important to keep track of metadata about the files that were created.

-* These metadata can be stored within each audio file.
-For instance, AudioMoth recordings include the following metadata (may vary by firmware):
+* The AudioMoth stores metadata about the recording in the "Comments" field of the EXIF metadata.
+This includes recording date/time, sample rate, recording duration, gain setting, battery level, and AudioMoth serial number.
+For instance, here is an example metadata record automatically generated by an AudioMoth, accessed through `exiftool` (see below)

  ```
 File Name                       : 5ACDE3A8.WAV